engrron30/How-to-UBUS/README.md

     sudo ubusd &

-If you are familiar how to start ubusd in your machine or an ubusd is already running in your devixe, you can skip some steps including this one.
+If you are familiar how to start ubusd in your machine or an ubusd is already running in your devixe, you can skip some steps including this one (but don't skip 9).

 **(6) Register hello object in ubus by running the server code.**